Ciapas-Linux/ProfessorMad/README.md

 # ProfessorMad : Adventures of Professor Łysolek

 **ProfessorMad** The open source prototype of the game titled the Adventures of Professor Łysolek (eng: Ysolek) made using the godot the latest possible version 2D/3D game engine.
+We learn and test new engine functionalities.

 For prototyping , i downloaded some assets from itch.io and opengameart.org under free licenses and some i created myself in blender and gimp.
 I am slowly replacing assets with mine as much as I can.

 Inspiration and sample very small fragments come from free examples available on the web, documentation, as well as the state machine I used from examples, perhaps gdquest.

 During his exciting adventures, the professor will perform missions, bravely face all obstacles, he will face a lot of secrets and many obstacles to overcome.
+There will be very strong bosses, rich global madmen who take away people's freedom and destroy the earth.
 Of course, all for the good of people and animals.

 <BR><BR><BR><BR>